Tuwaiq-Data-Science-Bootcamp-V4/Bootcamp-Project-1-Python/README.md

 - Display the meaning of each metric.
 - Choose the metrics of the vulnerability that he wants to evaluate.
-- Calculate the CVSS, exploitability score, impact score, and impact function.
+- Calculate the CVSS, exploitability score, and impact score.
 - Show the severity of security vulnerability.